 South American fur Seal

-Found off the coasts of South America, preferring rocky shores and islands, particularly those with steep slopes which provide shady areas where they can escape the heat of the sun.
+This seal is found off the coasts of South America, preferring rocky shores and islands, particularly those with steep slopes which provide shady areas where they can escape the heat of the sun.
 We are home to a family of five fur seals here at Living Coasts.

 Shoaling fish such as anchovies, sardines, mackerel and herring.
 Additionally they can feed on squid, crabs and penguins.